kaiekubjas/academic-kickstart/content/home/organizing.md

 active = true  # Activate this widget? true/false
 weight = 22  # Order that this section will appear.

-title = "Editorial and organizatorial work" subtitle = ""
+title = "Organization, scientific committees and editorial boards" subtitle = ""

 [design]